torvalds/linux/Documentation/teaching/lectures/intro.rst

 -------------------------------

-As opposed to ASMP, in SMP mode the kernel can run on any of the existing processes, just as user processes.
+As opposed to ASMP, in SMP mode the kernel can run on any of the existing processors, just as user processes.
 This approach is more difficult to implement, because it creates race conditions in the kernel if two processes run kernel functions that access the same memory locations.